SDI/TDI in date instructor, PSAI/SSI Qualified Instructor, NAS tutor, MicroDive Instructor Trainer, Trimix and multi CCR trained diver.

 Commercial Boat Skipper.

 Mark learnt to dive on holiday in February 2000 and started diving in Cornwall a year later, when he bought his first Rigid Hulled Inflatable Boat (RHIB), to go diving when and where he wanted.
 Since then he has completed thousand’s of dives around Cornwall, from depths ranging from near the surface down to 92m.
 He has also travelled and dived extensively abroad including Egypt, Thailand, Malta, Spain, Gibraltar, Maldives and the Canary Islands.
 Mark trained with several agencies including PADI, BSAC, TDI, DSAT, SDI , PSAI and SSI in courses such as Closed Circuit Rebreather, Advanced Trimix and Advanced Gas Blender, before becoming an instructor.
 He is now a qualified Instructor for SDI, TDI, SSI and PSAI as well as an Instructor Trainer for MicroDive.
 As well as the range of recreational courses readily available, he has also completed several Underwater Archaeological courses with the Nautical Archaeology Society, and is now a Nautical Archaeology Society Tutor, teaching their skills days and offering Field Work days.
 He has also completed an Underwater CSI & Forensics course with Crime Scene Investigators and Diver Technologists and is a Marine Mammal Medic with the British Divers Marine Life Rescue (BDMLR).
-He now teaches the SDI/TDI range of courses advertised on the Atlantic Scuba website.
+He now teaches dry courses of the SDI/TDI range of courses advertised on the Atlantic Scuba website.

 Mark usually completes between 300-400 dives a year, mainly in Cornwall, as he says ‘wherever I can go really’.
 The north coast is his preferred location but as Mark says, ‘it is more unreliable regarding the weather, compared to the Falmouth area, where I have based Atlantic Scuba.’